rfunk/slimp3slave/README.md

 `http://.../stream.mp3` stream.

 slimp3slave makes use of a command line MP3 player that reads from standard input.
+The default is `madplay`, but `splay` should work.
-I recommend `madplay`, or failing that `splay`.  `mpg123` is not recommended as it does not handle partial frames gracefully.
+`mpg123` has been problematic as it does not handle partial frames gracefully.

 To use slimp3slave, type `make`, then run `slimp3slave` optionally specifying the server IP address: